DanilaLeontyev/projects/eng/homework.md

   Today she constantly on a diet and go to gym.
   She looks good and she body in shape.
   In free time she going to theatre or parties.

+  Who is?
+    Liza Smithe.
+    British singer.
+    On covers of magazines.
+  Life before.
+    Eight years ago.
+    Lived in Terraced house with parents and three brothers.
+    They did`t have a lot of money.
+    And so one she worked as cleaner at the local hospital.
+    She was plump, she ate chips and chocolate.
+    Start sing in choir.
+    Friend liked her voice.
+    People hired her to sing at parties.
+    She recorded a cessette and sended company.
+  Life today.
+Nowadays
+    Lives in large house wit husband and doughter
+    Her body in shape, gym, diet
+    In free time theatre or parties